-Moving Beyond Inclusion was a two-year activity program aiming at creating equal opportunities for everybody in practicing the art of dance.
+Moving Beyond Inclusion was a two-year activity program aimed at creating equal opportunities for everybody in practicing the art of dance.

 Danskompaniet Spinn and Producentbyrån were one of six European partners in the EU project Moving Beyond Inclusion.
-The project was a two-year activity program running from 2016-2018.
+The project was a two-year activity program running 2016-2018.
 The aim of the project was to display diversity and create equal opportunities for everybody in practicing the art of dance.
-It was about creating a supporting network of companies, artists and programmers.
+It was about creating a supporting network of companies, artists and program planners.
 In a long-term perspective it was also about broadening the European work force and the artistic work.
 At the core it was about the development of professional performing arts both in terms of dancers, choreographers and audiences.

 The Swedish part of the project, which was also the starting point for Moving Beyond Inclusion, took place during the end of August and beginning of September 2016.
 It consisted of Lab Sweden, hosted by Världskulturmuseet in Gothenburg, and Uddevalla Choreographic Lab that took place at Regionteater Väst and Bohusläns Museum in Uddevalla.

 Lab Sweden was a five-day long artistic lab for disabled and non-disabled artists.
 The lab took place at Världskulturmuseet in Gothenburg, Sweden, August 23-27 2016 and was lead by Renny O’Shea and Richard Gregory – Artistic Directors of the Manchester based performing arts company Quarantine – along with dancers from Candoco Dance Company and Danskompaniet Spinn.
 The lab gathered participants from Canada, Great Britain, France, Greece, Denmark and Sweden.
 The artistic work took place throughout the entire museum, enabling visitors of the museum to take part of what was going on in the groups during the week.
 In connection to the lab, the museum also hosted a Lunch Beat for all the participants that was also open to the public.